-Our new High-Availability Cloud VPS product has a new feature called Snapshots.
-With this feature you can create a single backup of the state of your entire container, including running processes, and restore back to that point at any time.
+Our High-Availability Cloud VPS product has a feature called “Snapshots.”
+With this feature you can create a single backup of the state of your entire container, including running processes, and restore it back to that point at any time.
 The difference between snapshots and regular backups is that:

-- A conventional backup file is a compressed, possibly encrypted archive
+- A conventional backup file is a compressed, sometimes encrypted archive

 - You can extract individual files from a compressed zip, tar.gz, etc.

-- You can extract the archive elsewhere to test integrity
+- You can extract the archive elsewhere to test the integrity

 - A snapshot is a proprietary save point stored within a cloud infrastructure

 - You cannot restore individual files from a snapshot

 - You cannot usually restore a snapshot elsewhere to test the integrity (we don’t offer this feature with snapshots)

 You can store the snapshot free of charge for up to 7 days from their creation date before it is automatically deleted from our system.
 Within these 7 days you can choose whether or not to move that snapshot into an available Long-term Storage Slot in the Account Management Panel (AMP).
 Long-term slots can be purchased if none are available.